Women's liberation movement: Aims

 As the women's suffrage movement emerged from the abolition movement, the women's liberation movement grew out of the struggle for civil rights.
 Though challenging patriarchy and the anti-patriarchal message of the women's liberation movement was considered radical, it was not the only, nor the first, radical movement in the early period of second-wave feminism.
 Rather than simply desiring legal equality, those participating in the movement believed that the moral and social climate which perceived women as second-class citizens needed to change.
 Though most groups operated independently—there were no national umbrella organizations—there were unifying philosophies of women participating in the movement.
 Challenging patriarchy and the hierarchical organization of society which defined women as subordinate in both public and private spheres, liberationists believed that women should be free to define their own individual identity as part of human society.

 One of the reasons that women who supported the movement chose not to create a single approach to addressing the problem of women being treated as second-class citizens was that they did not want to foster an idea that anyone was an expert or that any one group or idea could address all of the societal problems women faced.
 They also wanted women, whose voices had been silenced to be able to express their own views on solutions.
 Rejecting authority and espousing participatory democracy as well as direct action, they promoted a wide agenda including civil rights, eliminating objectification of women, ethnic empowerment, granting women reproductive rights, increasing opportunities for women in the workplace, peace, and redefining familial roles, as well as gay and lesbian liberation.
 A dilemma faced by movement members was how they could challenge the definition of femininity without compromising the principles of feminism.

+Women's historical participation in the world was virtually unknown, even to trained historians.
+Women's roles in historic events were not covered in academic texts and not taught in schools.
+Even the fact that women had been denied the vote was something few university students were aware of in the era.
+Liberationists in the women in print movement sought to reclaim the movement's foremothers by reprinting the writings of historical women including Radclyffe Hall, Natalie Clifford Barney, Gertrude Stein, Alice B. Toklas, and Colette.
+These reprints influenced the literary canon by drawing renewed attention to women's writings.
+The women in print movement also sought to establish autonomous communications networks of feminist publications, presses, and bookstores created by and for women.
+Feminists used these publications for consciousness raising, education, self-expression, and movement coordination.